-In a previous work [15], we investigated the concept of dependence clusters on procedure-level program dependences computed using the Static Execute After (SEA) approach.
-The SEA relation between two procedures is a conservative type of dependence that takes into account the possible control-flow paths and call-structures in procedures [10].
-This approach is more efficient at the expense of being a bit less accurate, and is defined as follows.
+The SEA relation [11] is a conservative type of dependence on procedures that does not calculate nor use data dependences, but takes only the possible control-flow paths and call-structures inside procedures into account exclusively.
+This approach is more efficient at the expense of being a bit less accurate than slicing, and is defined as follows.
 For program elements (procedures, in our case) f and g, we say that $(f,g) \in SEA$ if and only if it is possible that any part of g is executed after any part of f in any one of the executions of the program.
-Similarly to the definition of slice-based dependence clusters, we regard two procedures to be in the same SEA-based cluster if their dependence sets coincide.
-This kind of cluster definition is usual as the maximal mutual dependence-based cluster definition is prohibitively expensive to compute.
-This definition has the additional good property that it gives a partitioning of the procedures into clusters.